-Military helicopter crashes in upstate New York
+New York military helicopter crash kills three soldiers

 It was not clear whether there were fatalities or injuries.

-Emergency crews were responding to a military helicopter crash Wednesday evening in upstate New York, authorities said.
+Emergency crews responded to a fallen military helicopter that crashed during a routine training mission.
+Wednesday evening in upstate New York, authorities said.

+Three soldiers on board were killed in the crashed, according to a local News 8 reporter.

 The Monroe County Sheriff's Office said the crash took place on W. Bloomfield Rd between Cheese Factory and Boughton Hill in the town of Mendon, about 80 miles east of Buffalo, around 6:30 p.m.